kraftaa/kraftaa.github.io/_posts/2024-12-20-from-postgres-to-athena-rust.md

 Test

 <script src="https://gist.github.com/kraftaa/1c60a3652d85aee34d53a4ca10f7a80c.js?file=create_model.rs"></script>

-This approach saved considerable time and reduced the chance of errors by automating the mapping process.
+This approach saved considerable time and reduced the chance of errors with types/nullables by automating the mapping process.

+Now I would rather put everything into combined bash script which would run over the predefined list of tables and create _table!_ macro definition and a corresponding struct with a task, but the existing approach worked well for years and I won't change it, as its life is coming to the end due to change in the infrastructure.
 Here’s an example of the Postgres table, a corresponding struct and the task: